mne-tools/mne-python/doc/install/contributing.rst

 Now you'll have *two* MNE-Python environments: ``base`` (or whatever custom name you used when installing the stable version of MNE-Python) and ``mnedev`` that we just created.
-At this point ``mnedev`` also has the stable version of MNE-Python (that's what the :file:`environment.yml` installs), but we're about to remove the stable version from ``mnedev`` and replace it with the development version.
+At this point ``mnedev`` also has the stable version of MNE-Python (that's what the :file:`environment.yml` file installs), but we're about to remove the stable version from ``mnedev`` and replace it with the development version.
 To do that, we'll `clone`_ the MNE-Python repository from your remote fork, and also connect the local copy to the ``upstream`` version of the codebase, so you can stay up-to-date with changes from other